sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_Entity_Framework_Core.md

 3. Add Project reference from `WhoOwesWhat.Domain.Net8` to `WhoOwesWhat.Domain.DTO` to use the already defined data transfer objects (DTO's) / classes.
 4. Add folder `UserCredentialEntity` to the class library `WhoOwesWhat.DataProvider.Net8` and add a new class `UserCredentialQuery`.
 5. Copy & paste `GetUserCrential` method code from the old `Dataprovider` project in the class `UserCredentialQuery`.
-6. 3.
-Add Project reference from `WhoOwesWhat.DataProvider.Net8` to `WhoOwesWhat.Domain.DTO` to use the already defined data transfer objects (DTO's) / classes `UserCredentia`
+6. Add Project reference from `WhoOwesWhat.DataProvider.Net8` to `WhoOwesWhat.Domain.DTO` to use the already defined data transfer objects (DTO's) / classes `UserCredential`.
+7. Inject your new `WhoOwesWhatContext` in your class `UserCredentialQuery`.

 ### Dependency Injection
 Remember to inject new repositories and queries into `Program.cs` in `WhoOwesWhat.Service.Net8`